jccuevas/cpp-docs.es-es/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parámetros

-`complexNum` El número complejo cuya raíz cuadrada se encuentre.
+*complexNum* el número complejo cuya raíz cuadrada se va a calcular.

 ### <a name="return-value"></a>Valor devuelto